Geetha63/MS-Teams-Scripts/CreateTeamsalongwithAPPs/README.md

 #### Description:

-Create  MicrosoftTeams along with APP in your organization.
+Create  MicrosoftTeams along with APP for your tenant

 1. As an Administrator, type PowerShell in the start menu.
 Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.